-Some people feel they have been “conned”, but this should not be the case, had they researched the correct meaning of a French balcony.
-That’s why when booking your room in a river cruise, take note if the room provides a French balcony or a regular balcony, as these two are quite different from each other.
+Some people feel they have been “conned,” but this should not be the case had they researched the correct meaning of a French balcony.
+That’s why when booking your room on a river cruise, take note if the room provides a French balcony or a regular balcony, as these two are quite different from each other.

 Continue reading to learn more about what a French balcony is on a river cruise.

 What Is a French Balcony on a River Cruise Ship?

 As mentioned earlier, a French balcony is not a true balcony in that it only has doors that open to allow fresh air in – there is no place to sit or stand on the balcony.
 There are some other differences between a French balcony and a true balcony which I will list below.

 French Balcony vs. Real Balcony:

 1. Room Size

 The size of the room with a real balcony can be smaller than the room with a French balcony because of the space taken up by the added balcony.
 Naturally, if you can afford the higher cost, you can always book a more spacious room.

 The room with a genuine balcony is costlier than a room with a French balcony.
 However, the cost could also depend on various factors, such as the amenities you have requested, the size of the room, the location of the room, and other similar aspects.